A-H-Nguyen/.dotfiles/README.md

 # My Dotfiles!
 My dotfiles.

-I use Arch, btw. ~~Um, actually I'm usually on EndeavourOS :neckbeard: (I have immense skill issues).~~
+I mainly use EndeavourOS because I'm too lazy to install pure Arch.
+I still just consider Endeavour to be Arch.
+However, feel free to make fun of me for not really using Arch, btw.

 ## Using this Repo
 If you'd like, you can just plagiarize these.